 Tip #3: Protect your reputation.
 Whether at someone’s home or a venue, your behavior can demonstrate the social skills that will get you promoted or brand you as the party horror story.
 Worse yet, a poor display of behavior could end up on social media or be the topic of discussion in the company lounge.
 It’s your choice!

 Tip #4: Mingle and socialize!
 Make it easy to mingle and circulate.
 Don’t forget to brief your spouse, date, or friends on the people before the party.
 The more you share, the more comfortable everyone will be.

 Tip #5: Make sure everyone is having fun!
 Whether you are the host or a guest, make sure that everyone is interacting.
 You will demonstrate impressive leadership skills and social prowess.

 Tip #7: Be discreet with your technology.
 Make the people around you your priority.
 Your party partner is not your technology!
 If you must make or receive a call or text, do so privately.
-Best is to turn off your cell phone or leave it in your car to avoid rude temptations.
-However, if you plan on taking and posting photos, be sure you have permissions.
+The best is to turn off your cell phone or leave it in your car to avoid rude temptations.
+However, if you plan on taking and posting photos, be sure you have permission.